Tune and interpret decision trees

 The in-sample accuracy on test data is 13/20 = 0.65 again.

-The confusion matrix on testing data finally has some improvement on correctly labeling some classes other than very top rated.
+The confusion matrix on testing data finally has some improvement on correctly labeling some

 Open in new tab to see in full size.